 Don’t overlook your characters.
 Include character profiles in your outline.
 In our template, we’ve suggested profiles for main and secondary characters and we’ve added some sections, such as character backgrounds, aims and motivations, and external/internal conflicts, that might be useful.

 Once you have a clear plan and your research is sufficient to create a rich, historically authentic setting, it’s time to start writing.
 It’s usually best to start from the beginning, but if you find that hard initially, you could start somewhere else before going back to the beginning when you feel more confident.

 A lot of people write in Microsoft Word, but that’s not the only option.
 Scrivener is also a popular alternative word processor that’s designed especially for authors.
 If you prefer to dictate rather than write, Dragon is a popular tool.

 It’s often said that you need to write every day in order to finish a novel.
-I don’t think that’s true, but it isimportant to find a rhythm.
+That’s not necessarily true, but it is important to find a rhythm.
 Writing a novel takes time, patience, and discipline, so try and set a schedule and stick to it.

 Step 9: Revise your first draft